Static (keyword): Origin

 Variables with storage class extern, which include variables declared at top level without an explicit storage class, are static in the first meaning but not the second.

 In C++ (not C), the static keyword can also be used to declare a member variable in a class to have static storage duration as well, independent from the storage duration of the class object itself, and such a variable must be defined outside the class.
 The effect is that the variable is shared among all class instances, becoming a class member instead of an instance member.
 When applied to a member function (i.e. a method), it specifies that the member function operates independently of an instance, which means it can't access any non-static members of the class nor the this pointer.

 As a storage duration specifier

 The static keyword is used in many programming languages to specify a local variable to have a lifetime of the whole program, preserved between function invocations, instead of having its own copy for each function invocation as in automatic storage duration, inherited from the usage in C.

-Examples of programming languages which support the usage of static keyword for local variables to be kept across invocation include C, C++, Objective-C, C#, PHP, PL/I.
+Programming languages which support the usage of static keyword for local variables to be kept across invocations include C, C++, Objective-C, C#, PHP and PL/I.

 The following programming languages with C-like syntax do not support static local variables as in C: Java, JavaScript, Dart.
 In these languages, a variable which is kept for the whole program execution needs to be declared outside functions.